isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Ulam Raja.md

 <section>
 	<h4>Transplanting:</h4>
-	<p>Seedlings will be ready for transplanting into pots or true ground when they have developed 4 or more leaves, or roughly a week or two after germination.
+	<p>Seedlings will be ready for <a href="/page-index/horticulture-techniques/transplanting/">transplanting</a> into pots or true ground when they have developed 4 or more leaves, or roughly a week or two after germination.
 Leave 15cm between each plant to encourage more growth and better ventilation.</p>
 	<br>
 </section>

 <section>
 	<h4>Growing:</h4>
-	<p>Ulam Raja plants grow rapidly, especially with regular harvesting and the use of high nitrogen fertilisers will encourage the plant to grow more leaves.
-Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> once every two weeks after transplanting, or after hard pruning.</p>
+	<p>Ulam Raja plants grow rapidly, especially with regular harvesting, and generally does not need fertilising.</p>
 	<p>Ulam Raja plants will die after producing seeds.
 Prolong your harvest by pinching off flowers when they appear.</p>
 	<br>
 </section>